M4NJIND3R/M4NJIND3R/README.md

 - 👀 I’m interested in IoT, automation, app dev, game dev and website desiging.
 - 🌱 I’m currently learning java, c#, .net, php, html, css and javascript
 - 💞️ I’m looking for new, fun and learning opportunities
-- 📫 How to reach me mansingh41100@gmail.com
+- 📫 How to reach me, linkedin: https://www.linkedin.com/in/manjinder-singh-9922a11b5

 <!---
 M4NJIND3R/M4NJIND3R is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.